pbougue/tartare/documentation/preprocesses.md

 This preprocess will use the "computed" data source from contributor export and send the txt files to fusio.
 For now the multi-contributor coverage is not supported so no merge will be done.
+The usual Fusio coverage preprocesses (DataUpdate,FusioImport,FusioPreprod,FusioExport) are needed for Fusio to use these txt files generated through ComputeExternalSettings.